 Windows, External Doors and Joinery

 Repair Category

 Notes Repair Category 2 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-There is weathering to timber window frames.
-The window units are of an older type.
-The seals to older double glazed units often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather / daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
+The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
+Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window/door remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
+A degree of wear and tear was noted to units and there are failed seals.
+Timber windows are of an older style and showing signs of age.
+Replacement in the short to medium term should be considered.

 External Decorations

 Repair Category

-Notes External decoration is weathered in places.
+Notes N/A

+Notes Not applicable.

 Conservatories and Porches

 Repair Category

 Notes N/A

-Not applicable.
+Notes Not applicable.